Utsob-Bin-Bari/NoteIt/Thinking.md

 * README.md Updated with project setup instructions & Environment configuration.
   Reason: As per requirement and best practices.

-# Commit 3: Make technical decision and Add all necessary Packages.
+# Commit 3: Make technical decision and Add all necessary Packages
 * Reason: With base model Apple Macbook M1 it's time consuming to build application again and agian with each dependency.
 So deciding which packages are required at early stage and install all at once is better.